dcdpr/did-btcr2/mdbook/src/data-structures.md

 - `path`: array of Hashes representing the sibling SMT Nodes from the root to the leaf containing the hash of the [BTCR2 Signed Update] or the "zero identity".
 - `collapsed`: bitmap of zero nodes within the path (see: [collapsed leaves](https://github.com/hoytech/quadrable#collapsed-leaves)).

+## DID Resolution Options { #did-resolution-options }

+This data structure is defined by DID Resolution v0.3 {{#cite DID-RESOLUTION}}.

+Resolution options MAY contain the following properties:

+- `versionId`: OPTIONAL ASCII string representation of the specific version of a DID document to be resolved.
+- `versionTime`: OPTIONAL XML Datetime normalized to UTC without sub-second decimal precision.
+The DID document to be resolved is the most recent version of the DID document that was valid for the DID before the specified `versionTime`.
+- `sidecar`: [Sidecar Data (data structure)].

 ## DID Resolution Metadata { #did-resolution-metadata }

+This data structure is defined by DID Resolution v0.3 {{#cite DID-RESOLUTION}}.

-A data structure returned as part of the DID Resolution Result data structure that may contain the following properties:
+Resolution metadata MAY contain the following properties:

 - `contentType`: OPTIONAL media type of the returned DID document. <!-- todo: what is our contentType? application/ld+json? -->
 - `error`: REQUIRED if an error occurs during DID resolution.

 See {{#cite DID-RESOLUTION}} for more details on other possible properties.

 ## DID Document Metadata { #did-document-metadata }

-A data structure returned as part of the DID Resolution Result data structure that may contain the following properties:
+This data structure is defined by DID Resolution v0.3 {{#cite DID-RESOLUTION}}.

+Document metadata MAY contain the following properties:

-- `created`: OPTIONAL XML Datetime normalized to UTC without sub-second decimal precision of the Create operation execution for the resolved DID document.
+- `deactivated`: REQUIRED boolean that represents whether the resolved DID document has been deactivated.
-- `updated`: OPTIONAL XML Datetime normalized to UTC without sub-second decimal precision of the last Update operation for the document version which was resolved.
+- `updated`: OPTIONAL XML Datetime normalized to UTC without sub-second decimal precision of the last Update operation for the resolved DID document.
-- `deactivated`: REQUIRED boolean if the DID being resolved have been deactivated.
-- `versionId`: OPTIONAL ASCII string of the version of the last Update operation for the document version that was resolved.
+- `versionId`: OPTIONAL ASCII string representation of the version of the last Update operation for the resolved DID document.

 ## Map Announcement { #map-announcement }